-Exhibitions and programs are selected in line with our mandate, which is available here.
+Exhibitions and programs are selected in line with our vision, mission, and values, which is available here.

 The Alternator ArtMart